Hajar Mountains: Geoconservation

-Oman's geological record is extremely valuable to geologists, and needs to be preserved.
-It contains the most complete ophiolite on Earth, of which it is most famous for among geologists.
-The ophiolite sequence has spectacular pillow basalt (Geotimes pillow lava), as well as exposures of the fossil crust-mantle boundary (moho).
+Oman's geological record is valuable to geologists.
+It contains the most complete ophiolite on Earth, of which it is most well known for among geologists.
+The ophiolite sequence has pillow basalt (Geotimes pillow lava), as well as exposures of the fossil crust-mantle boundary (moho).
 Generally, ophiolites are obducted prior to continental collision, which highly deforms the structure of the original oceanic crust.
 However, because continental collision has not occurred in the Hajar, the Semail ophiolite is still intact.
 Oman also has one of the best exposed mega-sheath folds ever discovered, the Wadi Mayh sheath fold.
 Additionally, the relatively small outcrop of eclogite is important.
 Eclogite is rare on the Earths surface, as it is a rock that forms at high pressures deep within the crust or mantle.
 Geologists can learn about what is occurring in the Earths interior and tectonic processes from these rocks.
-There are also various fossil localities in Oman that need to be protected.
+There are also various fossil localities in Oman.
 There is concern in the geological community that with the development of infrastructure these rocks that contain a great deal of information will be excavated and destroyed.

 Geography

 Central Hajar

 The central section of the Hajar is the highest and wildest terrain in the country.
 Jabal Shams is the highest of the range, followed by Jebel Akhdar.
-The latter and the smaller Jebel Nakhl range are bounded on the east by the low Sama'il Valley (which leads northeast to Muscat).
+The latter and the smaller Jebel Nakhl range are bounded on the east by the low Samail Valley (which leads northeast to Muscat).